 - Interest rates would be intimated to the customers at the time of sanction / availing of the loan and the EMI apportionments towards interest and principal dues would be made available to the customer.

 - Interest shall be deemed payable immediately on due date as communicated and no grace period for payment of interest is allowed.

 - Interest changes would be prospective in effect and intimation of change of interest or other charges would be communicated to customers in a manner deemed fit, as per terms of the loan documents.

-- Besides interest, other financial charges like processing fees, cheque bouncing charges, pre payment/ foreclosure charges, part disbursement charges, cheque swaps, cash handling charges, RTGS/ other remittance charges, commitment fees, charges on various other services like issuing NO DUE certificates, NOC, letters ceding charge on assets/ security, security swap & exchange charges etc. would be levied by the company wherever considered necessary.
-Besides the base charges, the service tax and other cess would be collected at applicable rates from time to time.
+- Besides interest, other financial charges like processing fees, cheque bouncing charges, pre payment/ foreclosure charges, part disbursement charges, cheque swaps, cash handling charges, RTGS/ other remittance charges, commitment fees, charges on various other services like issuing NO DUE certificates, NOC, letters ceding charge on assets/ security, security swap & exchange charges etc. would be levied by the Company wherever considered necessary.
+Besides the base charges, the Goods and Service Tax (GST) and other cess would be collected at applicable rates from time to time.
 Any revision in these charges would be with prospective effect.
 A suitable condition in this regard would be incorporated in the loan agreement.
 These charges would be decided upon collectively by the management of the Company.

 - The practices followed by competitors would also be taken into consideration while deciding on interest rates / charges.

 - Interest rate models, base lending rate and other charges, and their periodic revisions are made available to our prospective and existing customers through our offices and branches.
 Prior to entering into an agreement with our customers, we provide them with our statement of charges and interest and address their queries and questions on the same, to their satisfaction.
 Our loan officers ensure charges and rates of interest are explained clearly and transparently to the people who may be interested in our products.